SeojinYoon/PsychopyExamples/README.md

 # PsychopyExamples

-This repository is designed to assist Hanyang University students in creating experimental sources (2023-2).
+This repository is designed to assist Hanyang University students (2023-2).

 # Dependency